precog/platform/README.md

 there are so few moving pieces, anyone can install and launch Precog, and keep Precog running without anything more than an occasional restart.

-The work is currently divided into the following tickets:
+The work is currently tracked in the [Simplified Precog](https://github.com/precog/platform/issues?milestone=1&state=open) milestone and divided into the following tickets:

 - [Remove MongoDB dependency](https://github.com/precog/platform/issues/523)
 - [Remove Kafka dependency](https://github.com/precog/platform/issues/524)